 While deployed and during training, loud sounds continually put veterans at risk of hearing loss and tinnitus.
 To address these risks and prevent injuries, special earplugs are issued to military personnel.

-Over the course of 12 years, 3M’s Combat Grade earplugs Version 2 were sold to every branch of the military because of their design.
+Over the course of 12 years, 3M’s Combat Arms Earplugs Version 2 were sold to every branch of the military because of their design.
 The dual-ended earplugs allowed two options for use: inserting one end of the plug was supposed to reduce sound but allow for voices to be heard, while the other end was designed to block all sound.

 But it’s since been discovered that the 3M earplugs were too short, which prevented a proper seal in the ear canal, ultimately allowing loud noises and sound vibrations to be heard.
 The result has been devastating for thousands of veterans who now have permanent hearing loss or tinnitus because the earplugs failed to protect them.